-- (1) Method A - (a) Set up the multimeter and meter leads for a measurement of 250mA. - (b) Connect the negative lead from the meter to the battery container then touch the positive lead from the meter to the positive terminal of the battery followed by each positive cell terminal. - (c) If there is a reading other than zero, record the value and the insulation test is a "FAIL".
+- (1) Method A - (a) Set up the multimeter and meter leads for a measurement of 250mA. - (b) Connect the negative lead from the meter to the battery container then touch the positive lead from the meter to: - 1 the positive terminal of each cell. - (c) If there is a reading of zero, the insulation test is a "Pass"; otherwise, the insulation test is a "Fail".